 The actively working spouse's health coverage determines the health benefit coverage for all dependents.
-Because a leave of absence is a Life Event (see the Life Events section), the actively working spouse may make changes to his or her other coverages.
+Because a leave of absence is a Life Event (see "Qualifying Life Events" in the Life Events section), the actively working spouse may make changes to his or her other coverages.